Expand your horizons by adding a second screen to your computer

 If you’re adding a second screen to your desktop, try to get something that matches the size of your original display—it’s easier on your eyes to keep flicking between two displays with identical dimensions.
 If you’re using a laptop, more screen space on your second screen is usually better, within reason.

 All you really need to do to add a second display to Windows is to power up the monitor and connect it to your laptop or desktop.
-Windows will instantly recognize that a second screen has been added, and extend your desktop wallpaper across the new display accordingly.
+Windows will instantly recognize that you’ve added a second screen, and extend your desktop wallpaper across the new display accordingly.

-If this auto-configuration hasn’t quite worked properly, or you just want to fiddle around with your options, go to Settings (click the cog icon on the taskbar), then choose System and Display.
+If this auto-configuration hasn’t quite worked properly, or you just want to fiddle around with your options, go to Settings (click the cog icon on the left-hand side of the start menu), then choose System and Display.
 You should see your two screens represented in the next dialog box, labeled 1 and 2 (click Identify to work out which is which).
+If you don’t, you can click Detect to ask your computer to look for the connection.

 If you need to, click and drag the display icons around and make sure they match your physical setup—so you’ve got the left and the right monitor identified correctly, for example.
 Further down you can set the resolution and orientation of each display (most of the time it’s best to simply leave the recommended settings in place here).